ChrisVine/chez-simple-sockets/README.md

 has previously been used for writing using chez scheme's R6RS write procedures, the port must be flushed before this procedure is called;
-but the best thing with a socket is to carry out all writing to the port socket using this procedure or the write-string procedure, and all reading using R6RS read procedures, in which case all is good.
+but the best thing with a socket is to carry out all writing to the socket port using this procedure or the write-string procedure, and all reading using R6RS read procedures, in which case all is good.
-This can be enforced by constructing the socket port with open-fd-input-port.)
+This can be enforced by constructing the socket port with open-fd-input-port rather than open-fd-input/output-port.)

-One remaining point to watch out for is that clear-input-port must normally be called before a read/write port representing a socket is closed or otherwise flushed for output, otherwise the exception mentioned above might arise.
+One remaining point to watch out for is that clear-input-port must normally be called before an input/output port representing a socket is closed or otherwise flushed for output, otherwise the exception mentioned above might arise.

 'port' can be a binary port or a textual port.
 However, this